IotaSpencer/mkmatter/README.md

 'mkmatter' is a gem designed to make it easy to generate front matter for files and also subsequently edit them.

+**Note**: Just like Jekyll there are minimal constraints on what is needed to build, but for `mkmatter` all I ask is that there is a `_config.yml` in your site source root, so the executable knows where it is in the filesystem.

+This is needed for any part that `reads from/writes to` the filesystem.

 ## Installation

 Add this line to your application's Gemfile: